AdobeDocs/experience-manager-core-components.en/help/components/forms/form-container.md

 * Redirect Page - The page to redirect to if the submissions is successful (such as a thank-you page)
 * Error Message - Message to display if the submission is not successful

+>[!TIP]
-There are additional timeout options which a system administrator can adjust to handle the processing of forwarded form data.
+>There are additional timeout options which a system administrator can adjust to handle the processing of forwarded form data.
+[See the technical documentation on GitHub for more information.](https://github.com/adobe/aem-core-wcm-components/tree/master/content/src/content/jcr_root/apps/core/wcm/components/form/actions/rpc)

 ### Mail {#mail}